canyon289/SpookyAuthorNLP/report/capstone_report.md

 ##### TDIDF and XGboost
 The first real attempt prediction was a simple TDIDF vectorizer with a default XGBoost Classifier.
 This pipeline was very simple, the entire model was literally two lines of python code.
+All parameters were set to defaults with the exception of the objective which was set to "multi:softprob".
+Soft probability is the objective function of the overall competition so we wanted to ensure our model would match that intent.
 The model performed much better than the DummyClassifier, improving the score from 19 to .84 on the leaderboard.

-##### TDIDF, Lemmization, and XGboost
+##### TDIDF, Lemmatization, and XGboost
 The next model included Lemmatization.
 As described above lemmatization is a method where words that are topically similar are transformed to be represented as the same word.
 The difference between tokenization and lemmatization is that lemmatization transforms the words into non english words.
 The implementation of lemmatization required some